Multimodality in VR: A survey: Applications

 One of the most pervasive applications of VR in medicine is training, since it can provide a realistic environment for training without the risks of its real counterpart.
 The enhanced realism and immersion that multimodality provides can lead to improved training and education.
 Lu et al.~\cite{lu2010multimodal} presented an audio-visual platform for medical education purposes.
 One step further, multimodal setups including haptics have been proposed for medical surgery training, where the realism of the feedback significantly improved the learning effect, for both virtual~\cite{hutchins2005design} and augmented~\cite{harders2007multimodal} reality interfaces.
-In the area of medical visualization, Prange et al.~\cite{prange2018medical} also exploited virtual environments and presented a multimodal medical 3D image system where users could walk freely inside a room and interact with the system by means of speech, and manipulate patients' information with gestures (see Figure~\ref{fig:examples_medicine}). \new{Multimodal VR applications} are however not constrained to medical training and visualization areas: Psychological research relying on VR has also experienced an unprecedented growth, as Wilson and Soranzo reviewed~\cite{wilson2015use}, emphasizing both the advantages and challenges of VR in this area.
-Similarly, Bohil et al. studied the latest advances in VR technology and their applications to neuroscience research~\cite{bohil2011virtual}.
+In the area of medical visualization, Prange et al.~\cite{prange2018medical} also exploited virtual environments and presented a multimodal medical 3D image system where users could walk freely inside a room and interact with the system by means of speech, and manipulate patients' information with gestures (see Figure~\ref{fig:examples_medicine}). \new{Multimodal VR applications} are however not constrained to medical training and visualization areas: Psychological research relying on VR has also experienced an unprecedented growth, as Wilson and Soranzo reviewed~\cite{wilson2015use}, emphasizing both the advantages \csur{(e.g., greater control over stimulus presentation, safe exposure to adverse conditions, etc.)} and challenges \csur{(e.g., VR-induced side effects)} of VR in this area.
+Similarly, Bohil et al. studied the latest advances in VR technology and their applications to neuroscience research~\cite{bohil2011virtual}, \csur{highlighting its high compatibility with medical imaging technologies (such as functional magnetic resonance imaging - fMRI), which allow for a high degree of ecological validity and control over the tHerapeutic experience}.